Allergies

 Causes of Allergies

-If neither parent has allergies, the chance that a child will have allergies is about 15%.
-If one parent is allergic, the risk increases to 30%, and if both are allergic, your risk is greater than 60%.
+If neither parent has allergies, the chance that a child will have allergies is about 12%.
+If one parent is allergic, the risk increases to 30 - 50%, and if both are allergic, the risk is greater than 60 - 80%.

-Along with hormonal causes of allergies, other factors can trigger increased susceptibility to allergies or intensified symptoms.
-Some of those factors include: diet, some types of medications, and stress.
+Along with hormonal causes of allergies, other factors can increase susceptibility to allergies or intensify symptoms.
+Some of those factors include diet, certain medications, and stress.

 Continue reading to learn more about the treatment options available for allergies during menopause.

 This means that lifestyle changes are the best place to begin to search for alleviation from allergies.
-For instance, instead of immediately rushing to the drug store for hay fever medications, try shutting the windows of the house to prevent pollen from entering, or get an air filter that can drastically reduce allergic particles in the air.
+For instance, try shutting the windows of the house to prevent pollen from entering, or get an air filter that can drastically reduce allergic particles in the air.
 These are just a couple examples of altering habits around the house to stymie allergies.

-Typically, combining lifestyle changes and alternative medicines will produce the best outcome.
-Alternative medicines can be different herbs and supplements, or even techniques like acupuncture.
-When seeking out alternative medicines, keep in mind that because allergies are associated with hormones, look for a treatment that bring a natural balance to the hormonal levels, for this will go a long way to subdue reactions from allergies.
+Typically, combining lifestyle changes and alternative medicine will produce the best outcome.
+Alternative medicine can be different herbs and supplements or even techniques like aromatherapy, though some methods are more effective than others.
+When seeking out alternative medicine, keep in mind that allergies are associated with hormones and look for a treatment that balances hormone levels, as this will go a long way in subduing allergic reactions.

-Finally, if still unsatisfied with the treatment results of the above two approaches, there are multitudes of different drugs or even surgery that can be explored.
+Finally, if symptoms still persist even after implementing the first two approaches, there are multitudes of different medications or desensitization treatment that can be explored.
 For instance, allergy shots, prescribed drugs, or over-the-counter medications can bring relief.
 However, this approach generally comes with the most side effects.

-Click the following link to learn specific treatments for allergies, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don´t seem to help, drugs and surgery.
-The most effective treatments for allergies typically combine lifestyle changes and alternative medicines.
+Click on the following link to learn specific treatments for allergies, which begin with lifestyle changes, move onto alternative medicine, and finally, if those options don't seem to help, medications.
+The most effective treatments for allergies typically combine lifestyle changes and alternative medicine.